Barogthor/hprof-visualizer/docs/planning-artifacts/epics.md

 - FR33: System can apply precedence rules: CLI flags override config file, config file overrides built-in defaults
 - FR34: System can operate with missing config file using built-in defaults silently
 - FR35: System can warn and fall back to defaults when config file is malformed
+- FR36: System corrects inconsistent expand state when object resolution fails (node unexpandable after failed resolve)
+- FR37: A "failed to resolve" node is not selectable or navigable — it is rendered as a non-interactive label
+- FR38: System supports full Object[] resolution (PRIM_ARRAY_DUMP and OBJ_ARRAY_DUMP)
+- FR39: System correctly displays all elements of Java collections (ArrayList, LinkedList, etc.) by resolving the backing array field (e.g., `elementData`)
+- FR40: User can expand a node by pressing ArrowRight when the node is collapsed
+- FR41: User can unexpand a node by pressing ArrowLeft when the node is expanded
+- FR42: Pressing ArrowLeft on a node with no expanded children navigates to the parent node
+- FR43: User can scroll the camera vertically (shift the visible window) without moving the selection cursor
+- FR44: System displays the real local variable name from debug info (e.g., `myList`) instead of a generic label
+- FR45: System displays static fields of a class instance alongside instance fields
+- FR46: After submitting a search, the user can select a thread without first cancelling the search
+- FR47: User can navigate from a pinned item directly to the real object in the stack frame view (shortcut)
+- FR48: User can unpin an item from the favorites panel without returning to the stack frame view
+- FR49: The object ID toggle (currently for cyclic detection) is available on all object nodes
+- FR50: The keyboard help footer can be hidden by the user and shows only context-relevant shortcuts
+- FR51: User can navigate between pinned items in the favorites panel without hitting a dead end
+- FR52: User can navigate in depth within a pinned item (expand nested fields in the pinned snapshot)
+- FR53: A pinned array node is expandable and its elements are displayed in the favorites panel
+- FR54: User can hide individual values from a pinned snapshot directly from the favorites panel
+- FR55: User can re-show hidden values in a pinned snapshot via a toggle
+- FR56: User can reset all hidden values in a pinned snapshot to restore the initial snapshot state

 ### NonFunctional Requirements